ThenArrySaid/bharatchronicle/README.md

    them into `data/news.json`.
 You can schedule the script (e.g. via cron on Linux or Task Scheduler on Windows) to refresh the news automatically.

+   If you host your site on GitHub, a ready‑to‑use GitHub Actions workflow (`.github/workflows/news_update.yml`) is provided.
+The workflow runs every six hours, executes `fetch_news.py` using a curated list of pro‑India feeds, and commits the updated `news.json` back to the repository.
+You can trigger it manually or adjust the schedule as needed.
+Note that the workflow only works when the repository has permission to push changes (for example, on your own fork).

 3. **Adsense Ready**
    Ad slots are marked in the feed with an `Advertisement` placeholder.
 Once your Google AdSense account is approved, replace these placeholders with